slicervm/docs.slicervm.com/docs/getting-started/install.md

 Don't wait for the perfect system.
 Slicer can run practically anywhere.

-You'll get a Discord invite at the end of the installation, once you successfully complete the `slicer activate` command.
+To activate Slicer, you'll need a Hobbyist or Pro [subscription](https://slicervm.com/pricing) - pick according to your needs.
+These run month by month, so there's very little commitment or risk involved.

+After the installation, when you run `slicer activate` you'll get an invite link to the Discord server.
+We highly recommend joining.

 ## System requirements